Beth Mead: 2015–16: The youngest WSL Golden Boot winner

-In her first match at the top level, Mead scored in Sunderland's shock 2–1 win over reigning champions Liverpool.
+In her first match in the WSL, Mead scored in Sunderland's shock 2–1 win over reigning champions Liverpool.
 On 19 July 2015, Mead scored a hat-trick against league leaders Chelsea, making her the league-leading scorer with eight goals.
-Earlier that week, Mead avoided injury despite rolling her car three times while trying to avoid a deer.
-The following week, she scored twice in a 4–1 win at Bristol, sending Sunderland to the top of the WSL.
-Her scoring 11 goals in the first ten games for Sunderland became the league record for most goals in the first ten appearances for a club.
+Earlier that week, Mead rolled her car three times while trying to avoid a deer, but avoided injury.
+The following week, she scored twice in a 4–1 win against Bristol, sending Sunderland to the top of the WSL's league table.
+Her 11 goals in ten games became the league record for most goals in the first ten appearances for a club.

 Mead ended the 2015 season as the leading goalscorer in the WSL with 12 goals in 14 appearances.
 At the age of 20, she became the youngest WSL Golden Boot winner ever.
-The next best players scored seven goals, only about half of Mead's goals.
 Sunderland finished in fourth place.
-It was only a season after Sunderland's promotion and Sunderland's resources were far in arrears compared to the division's heavyweights.

-During this period, Jermain Defoe mentored the young striker.
-The women's team shared breakfast and lunch in the same canteen as the men's team.
-He heard about Mead being a great striker, so he wanted to know about her.
-He had watched Mead's goals and asked, "I've never scored one like that before.
-What were you thinking when you did that?"
-She would explain, but he understood that strikers have to be quite instinctive.
-They are quite similar characters – both outgoing and extroverted.
-The two bounced off each other.
-They have stayed in touch, and he has always supported her and shared his experience to help her with her career.
-In 2022, Defoe wrote an afterword to Mead's autobiography, Lioness: My Journey to Glory.